aimee-mcneil-melville/ToDo-Full-Stack/README.md

 * Set file permissions.

 Since this is a CLI (command-line interface) tool, instead of running our app using `node todo list`, we'd like to be able to run it like any other utility/script on our computer to make it easier to use.
 Run `chmod +x todo` in your terminal to add the executable flag to the file.
-Now you can run it in your console using `./todo list`
+Now you can run it in your console using `./todo list`.
+This means we'll be working in the `todo` file.

 * Create the Knex configuration file (`knexfile.js`).